lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/README.md

 * **Topologies** is a folder where virtual networks are designed to test SDN controllers.

+*Note May, 5:* Pushing Vlan troubles have been fixed, and now when an host moves from a router to another (in turning down and up ethernet interface and using MAC spoofing), ping packets from a third host are encapsulated in a new Vlan by the old router and transferred to the new one.

+Solved Issues : the Vlan ID is written on 4 bits and has to set the highest one to 1, then in our case an OR operation with 4096 is done to get the final vlan value.
+The priority has also been raised.

+Next Steps: being able to handle packets at the end of the tunnel with a reactive flow setting.
+It could be nice to understand the meaning of the OXM... header fields of open flow, that was the tricky point when pushing Vlans.

 *Note April, 24:* Ping capabilities are still the same, the code has been split into several functions.
 It's now possible to generate the IPv6 address associated to a MAC address and a Network prefix, tunnelling set up has been cleaned : but still problems on MATCHS (apparently related to VLANs), 2 case out 4 may need to be installed in a reactive mode instead of a proactive mode as we need packet information for routing or setting up MAC addresses

  Solved Issues : as implementing node mobility with mininet seems quite complicated, a first solution is to create a static network